STOR 113 Decision Models for Business and Economics (3)

 STOR 305 Decision Making Using Spreadsheet Models (3)

 Prerequisite: STOR 155 or MATH 152.
 The use of mathematics to describe and analyze large-scale decision problems.
 Situations involving the allocation of resources, making decisions in a competitive environment, and dealing with uncertainty are modeled and solved using suitable software packages.
-Fall.
-Wagner.
+Fall, Cunningham.

 STOR 415 Introduction to Optimization (3)